suenot/django-revolution/docs/index.md

 **Q: Does it support custom OpenAPI decorators?**
 Yes, built on `drf-spectacular` so all extensions apply.

-**Q: How do I use the ready-to-use Pydantic configs?**
-Simply import and use: `from django_revolution.drf_config import create_drf_config` and `from django_revolution.app_config import ZoneConfig, get_revolution_config`.

-**Q: Are the Pydantic configs type-safe?**
-Yes!
-Full Pydantic v2 validation with IDE autocomplete and error checking.

 ## 📞 Support

 - **Documentation**: [https://django-revolution.readthedocs.io/](https://django-revolution.readthedocs.io/)